Hitman Go: Development and release

 While designing Hitman Go, Lutz and his team considered some specific factors such as the game's price, gameplay time, the brand, the genre, the audience's expectation, production restraints, and the business model.
 Speaking about that game's genre, Lutz noted that the team could have developed an endless running game for Hitman.
 However, they thought that this style of game did not align with the series' values and would not be well received by its audience.
 Instead, they felt that translating Hitman into a board game was more appropriate as it gave players time to think and plan before executing moves.
 This fell in line with the idea of Hitman being a "thinking man’s game".
 Designers tested a feature that would let players lie in wait for targets, similar to the mainline Hitman games.
 This feature was cut from the final version for gameplay reasons as it allowed players to kill any target on the board and prevented the puzzles from working as intended.
 The artistic inspiration for the game was drawn from architectural models and dioramas.
 Characters were created in fixed poses without any limb animations, like chess pieces.
 Instead of creating detailed textures which requires additional memory, the artists chose to use colour swatches so that most characters shared materials.
 This method allowed them to use a variety of colours for characters without incurring many draw calls.
 The team chose not include dialogue, cutscenes, or a heavy narrative structure in the game, citing that people often play video games in short sessions on mobile devices.

 Hitman Go was announced in February 2014.
 It was released for iOS on April 17, 2014, and Android on June 4, 2014.
 Microsoft Windows and Windows Phone versions were released on April 27, 2015.
 At the Electronic Entertainment Expo 2015, virtual reality (VR) technology company Oculus VR showcased a version of Hitman Go for the Samsung Gear VR device.
 On December 5, 2015, at the PlayStation Experience, Hitman Go was announced for PlayStation 4 and PlayStation Vita with a 2016 release date.
 This version was released on February 23, 2016, as the "Definitive Edition", which includes improved visuals and all additional content.
 The "Definitive Edition" was also released on Linux and Windows via the Steam storefront.

+The PlayStation 4 version is notable for being one of the very few PlayStation 4 games not playable on the PlayStation 5 with backwards compatibility.